jayhonglee/mazeGame/README.md

 Repository for Group 3's CMPT276 game.

+Instructions:

+_To use the following maven automations, please ensure that you are calling these commands from the 276project/demonGame directory and have [Apache Maven installed](https://maven.apache.org/install.html)_

+-   Clean existing artifacts to create new ones: `mvn clean && del demonGame.jar`.
--   How to Build the game: Run `mvn clean package` in terminal to build an executable file in the target directory.
+-   How to Build the game: Run `mvn package` in terminal to build an executable file in the target directory.
+This will create an executable demonGame.jar in the 276project/demonGame directory as well as a target folder.
--   How to Run the game: After building the game, run `java -jar target/demonGame-0.0.1-SNAPSHOT.jar` to run the game.
+-   How to Run the game: After building the game, run `java -jar demonGame.jar` to run the game.
 -   How to Test the game: Run `mvn test` in terminal to test the game.
+-   How to create documentation (Javadocs): Run `mvn site` in terminal to create HTML files for Java code documentation.

-**Note: For the graphics used in the game to load properly, the root directory has to be the demonGame due to resources' paths.
-Please make sure the game is called from the demonGame directory.**
+**Note: For the graphics used in the game to load properly, the game should be called from the 276project/demonGame directory.**

 ---